 What to Know About Mortgage Insurance

 There are different types of insurance you may need when buying a home.
-Mortgage insurance is only required for certain homeowners.

 Mortgage insurance is required when your down payment is less than 20% of the purchase price.
 This type of insurance protects the mortgage lender in case you default on your loan.

-How Much is Mortgage Insurance?
+How is Mortgage Insurance Calculated?

 The cost of mortgage insurance may vary depending on the down payment size, your credit score and the price of the home.
-Typically, mortgage insurance may cost anywhere between 0.5% – 5% of the loan amount.
+Typically, insurance may cost anywhere between 0.5% – 5% of the loan amount.

 How Long do you Have to Pay Mortgage Insurance?